kazuar/kazuar.github.io/_posts/2017-7-24-got-remix.md

 Start by creating a virtual / conda environment with the following packages:

 {% highlight python %}
+numpy
+matplotlib
 librosa
 moviepy
+jupyter
+progressbar
 {% endhighlight %}

-We will use the librosa package to analyze our audio.
+We will use the `librosa` package to analyze our audio and find our frames in the audio.
-Basically what we're about to do is find the "silent" parts in the audio and split the video around them.
-After we split the video to the different frames we can combine them again in a different order and
+After that we will use those frames to split the video and compine them randomly using the `moviepy` package.

 ## Processing the audio frames in the video

 First we'll load the audio from our video file:

 {% highlight python %}
-video_file_path = "movie.mp4"
+video_file_path = "resources/short_got.mp4"
 audio_data, sr = librosa.load(video_file_path)
 {% endhighlight %}